Camp Fun & Faith for Girls

 Fire Safety: The cabin contains a fire alarm, and fire extinguishers are available in prominent locations.
 The activity center is equipped with a state-of-the-art emergency sprinkler system as well as fire extinguishers, and emergency exits.

 Tornado Procedure: Camp staff monitor weather radios (with 120 hours+ of battery backup).
 In case of severe weather, there are three shelters, depending on where the group is on the property.
 The activity center has a newly designed concrete tornado shelter, the house on the east end has a basement, and the cabins on the west end of the property have interior bathrooms made of solid concrete blocks.
 These shelters are within three minutes walking distance from anywhere on the property.

 First Aid: All medications are locked and under the care of the nurse, directors, and designated counselors.

 Food Safety: All food is prepared and served by trained staff who follow health precautions advised by the American Camp Association.

 Safe environment: Directors and counselors receive Safe Environment training under the Archdiocese of Omaha.
 All campers use the “buddy system” and are never alone unsupervised.

 - Where do the campers sleep?

 The cabin at camp is set up with two dorms of bunk beds, joined in the middle by a hallway with the restrooms.
 Full-time counselors and the junior counselors sleep in the cabin with the girls.
-The directors sleep nearby in the farmhouse and are available by phone at any time.
+The directors sleep nearby in the house and are available by phone at any time.